Lucky the Banker mascotLTB

 Why C$5,000

-Broker-dealers must file a SAR for transactions of $5,000 or more that the firm knows, suspects, or has reason to suspect involve funds from illegal activity, are designed to evade reporting requirements, or have no apparent business purpose.
-SARs are filed with FinCEN (Financial Crimes Enforcement Network) and must be filed within 30 days of detection.
-The $10,000 threshold (D) applies to Currency Transaction Reports (CTRs) for cash transactions, not SARs.
+Broker-dealers must file a SAR for transactions of $5,000 or more that the firm knows, suspects, or has reason to suspect involve illegal funds, are designed to evade reporting requirements, or have no apparent lawful purpose.
+SARs are filed with FinCEN.
+The $10,000 threshold applies to Currency Transaction Reports for cash transactions, not SARs.

 Turn it into reps